mrchrisneal/DashPad/docs/web/quick-start.md

 !!! question "Is DashPad-API Running?"

 	If you haven't set up or started at least one instance of `DashPad-API` yet, please follow the [DashPad-API documentation](../api/index.md) before continuing.
+Ensure it is reachable from the environment hosting DashPad-Web.

 ## Step 1: Create the Docker Compose File